 Nowadays, the building is one of the best examples in Bucharest of retaining a historic facade while constructing a new building behind and above it.

 Kretzulescu Church is an Eastern Orthodox church.
 It was built between 1720 and 1722, and it is one of the best-preserved and most representative orthodox places of worship in Bucharest.
 The church was ordered by Iordache Kretzulescu and his wife, Safta, daughter of Constantin Brâncoveanu himself, Iordache Kretzulescu being chancellor at the time.

 The church, damaged during the November 1940 earthquake, was repaired in 1942–1943.
-In the early days of the communist regime, Kretzulescu Church was slated for demolition but was saved due to the efforts of architects such as Henriette Delavrancea-Gibory.
+In the early days of the communist regime, Kretzulescu Church was slated for demolition but was saved due to the efforts of architects with faith, such as Henriette Delavrancea-Gibory.
 More renovations took place after the Bucharest earthquake of 1977 and the Revolution of 1989.
 To the side of the church now stands now a memorial bust of Corneliu Coposu, who was one of the most respected political leaders of Romania who served a hard time in communist prisons.

 Across the street from the church, you will notice the bust of Corneliu Coposu.
 He was the founding leader of the new Romanian National Peasant and Christian Democratic Party (PNTCD) after the Revolution.

 The story of Corneliu Coposu is one of the most remarkable in the annals of Communist repression in eastern Europe.
 In 1990, aged 74, he emerged from nearly 50 years of prison and police surveillance to revive the National Peasant and Christian Democratic Party (PNTCD) and make it the most important party to oppose the former communists who took power in Romania.
 He was an opponent of intolerance and did his best to foster relations with Romania's Hungarian and Jewish minorities.